-Prior to this trip, the first and last time I went to Boracay was ten years back and choosing Shangri-La made our holiday absolutely fantastic.
+Prior to this trip, the first and last time I went to Boracay was ten years back, so returning to the island was something I had anticipated for quite a while.
+I’d heard many good things about Shangri-La and I’ve been longing to go; luckily, my expectations were not only met, but exceeded.
 Given that the experience we had in Shangri-La was sheer perfection, I’ll do my best to share all my experiences from this year-round paradise.

 Upon arriving in Caticlan airport, a representative from Shangri-La was there to welcome us with the biggest smile.
 He confirmed the name our reservation was under and immediately took our bags to make sure we were hassle-free.
 He even asked if we had any bags checked-in, so he could get them from the carousel for us.
 Since we decided not to check anything in, we were led straight to the Shangri-La HiAce, which took us to the exclusive Shangri-La Welcome Lounge by the port, called the Mabuhay Centre.

 Again, we were greeted with the sweetest of smiles, together with welcome drinks, resort packages, and brochures for island activities.
 After less than half an hour, we rode the boat for about twenty minutes going to Shangri-La.

 As soon as we caught a glimpse of the resort , we were stunned.
 Clear waters, blue skies, the manicured beach, beautiful architecture – all of it – completely took my breath away.